Venux09/Carrier-analysis-project/README.md

 ### Key Achievement

 The homepage foundation is now completed and the project has a clear direction.
 The next phase will focus on deep analysis of individual streams and career pathways.

+### Science Section
+ * Introducion of what is science as a subject
+ * what is the reality of what you can study if you are choossing science
+ * its combination and other things you can do as a whole
+ * showing the min max and avg salary what you can get right now
+ * the second thing is that i did the data visualization of the comparision of the salaries of the differetn jobes .
+-- this is the progress till now